weaveworks/weave-gitops/CONTRIBUTING.md

 # Contributing

-Weave Gitops is a [Mozilla Public License(MPL2)](LICENSE) project.
-This is a Weaveworks open source product with a community led by Weaveworks :heart:
+Weave Gitops is a [Apache-2.0](LICENSE) project.
+This is an open source product with a community led by volunteers interested in the brilliant software originally created by Weaveworks. :heart:

 We welcome improvements to reporting issues and documentation as well as to code.